tomusborne/generatepress/readme.txt

 * New: generate_menu_bar_items hook
 * New: generate_show_entry_header filter
 * New: Re-design archive post navigation box
+* New: Container width default set to 1200
+* New: Navigation location default set to float right
+* New: Navigation color defaults updated
+* New: Button color defaults updated
+* New: Footer color defaults updated
+* New: Site title font size default updated
+* New: Search button added to search widget
+* New: Archive post navigation design
 * Fix: Close other sub-menus when opening a new one on touch devices
 * Fix: Footer bar menu spacing on mobile
 * Fix: Text aligned container width preview in Customizer when using full-width-content
 * Fix: Remove disable content title toggle in editor if it doesn't apply to front-end
 * Fix: One container margin based on default content padding
 * Fix: Nav aligned left when using RTL languages
+* Tweak: Remove all :visited references from dynamic CSS
+* Tweak: Make sub-menu dropdown box-shadow harder
 * Tweak: Remove content margin-top if it's the first child in parent
 * Tweak: Remove featured image margin-top if it's the first child in parent
 * Tweak: Only print entry-meta wrapper to page if it contains meta